SvitLanaPavl/SS-HOMEWORK/README.md

 HW3: In this section the main goal was to master SASS and use Koala to synchronize changes.
 I had to use variables and @mixins to re-use data effectively.

 HW4: Again, my goal was to polish the use of CSS; however, this homework was dedicated to responsive design.
 Besdies, I was supposed to utilize Pixel Perfect Extension in order to maximize the resemblance of my page with the template design.

+HW5: This homework is designed to improve using CSS, pseudo classes, flexbox and grid, responsive design, as well as play with various UI techniques.